-INVALID, if the issue described in the bug is clearly not a Mozilla bug or if the issue is intended behaviour.
-The exception are bugs in other software which we have to work around.
-Bugs covering this exception should not be
+INVALID if the issue described in the bug is clearly not a Mozilla bug or if the issue is intended behavior.
+The exceptions are bugs in other software which we have to work around and bugs that involve certain core Gecko modules.
+Bugs covered by this exception should not be

 Resolve a bug as

-FIXED if the bug has been fixed by a checkin into the Mozilla CVS code repository.
+FIXED if the bug has been fixed by a checkin into the Mozilla Mercurial code repository.
 Bugs which can no longer be reproduced should be marked

 WORKSFORME instead of

 FIXED if they can't be linked to a single checkin.

 Resolving bugs as

 WONTFIX by the normal bug triager.
 The decision to mark a bug

 WONTFIX is reserved for module owners or module peers.

 RESOLVED bugs can be verified.
 To verify a bug, you will need to be the bug reporter, assignee, qa_contact, or in the 'editbugs' permission group.
 You should verify a bug if it has been proven that the resolution of the bug was correct.
 When verifying a bug, you should remember the following: